AmirTarek74/ITI-Math/README.md

 # Master Maths for AI and DS Repository
 Welcome to the Master Maths for AI and DS Repository!
-This repository contains a collection of Jupyter notebooks designed to help you understand and master essential concepts in mathematics, including Linear Algebra, Statistics, and Calculus, these notes are taking from Dr. Hatem Elattar.
+This repository contains a collection of Jupyter notebooks designed to help you understand and master essential concepts in mathematics, including Linear Algebra, Statistics, and Calculus, these notes are taking from Dr. Hatem Elattar
 [Youtube channel](https://www.youtube.com/@ArtificialIntelligenceDataScie).
 ## Contents